ycpin0624/epidemic-routing-ns-3/README.md

 # epidemic-routing-ns-3

-Epidemic routing protocol for VANET implemented by ns-3.35.
+Epidemic routing protocol for VANET which is implemented by ns-3.35.